Claim considerations for Business Interruption Insurance during COVID-19

 If you are unsure as to whether your business interruption policy covers COVID-19 related losses, please speak to your broker and seek legal counsel in regard to your specific circumstances and the relevant policy inclusions and exclusions.

-The AMIC Insurance team at Marsh can assist – whether it be through notification, advocacy or claims quantification – based on the specialised industry experience of our colleagues as claims professionals and insurance brokers.
+Marsh can assist – whether it be through notification, advocacy or claims quantification – based on the extensive experience of our colleagues as claims professionals and insurance brokers.

-For more details and guidance on business interruption insurance claims amid the pandemic, please reach out to your AMIC Insurance at Marsh representative, or contact us here.
+For more details and guidance on property and business interruption insurance claims amid the pandemic, please reach out to your Marsh representative, or contact us here.

 The information contained in this publication provides only a general overview of subjects covered, is not intended to be taken as advice regarding any individual situation and should not be relied upon as such.
 Insureds should consult their insurance and legal advisors regarding specific coverage issues.